Manromen/styleguide-cpp/README.md

-# Appcom C++ Style Guide
+# C++ Style Guide

-This document describes the style guide applied to C++ projects for appcom interactive GmbH.
+This document describes the style guide used for RGPaul C++ projects by Ralph-Gordon Paul.
 It describes rules how to organize your project, dependencies and files, so that some best practises are held.

 So use it in your favor if you want to and/or override the style guide in any way you want.